Action to receive "gap time" compensation in cash denied

 Matter of Loscuito v Scoppetta

 Article 78 proceeding was sought to review a determination of Nicholas Scoppetta, as Fire Commissioner of the City of New York.
 Petitioner knowingly made false statements to investigators in the course of an investigation.
 Additionally, petitioner was found guilty of six charges of misconduct.
-The petitioner’s false statements made under oath related to serious charges implicating the integrity of the FDNY gave good reason for his termination and was not so disproportionate to the offenses to be shocking to one’s sense of fairness.
+The petitioner’s false statements made under

 Matter of Criscolo v Vagianelis